 Even after the killing starts Automation takes its time going into horror mode.
 It remains a bloody look at the definition of human.
 And the definition of sentience and emotions for a bit longer before becoming a slasher take on Hardware.
 Even to the point of using cold air to confuse the robot’s heat sensors.

-Automation does have a talented cast that also includes such familiar faces as Jeff Rector (An Hour To Kill, Bermuda Tentacles), Sarah French (Rootwood, The Amityville Murders) and Parry Shen (Victor Crowley, Snowpiercer) as Alan, Auto’s creator.
+Automation does have a talented cast that also includes such familiar faces as Jeff Rector (An Hour To Kill, Bad President), Sarah French (Rootwood, The Amityville Murders) and Parry Shen (Victor Crowley, Snowpiercer) as Alan, Auto’s creator.
 They help get the film through its slower points rather painlessly.

 There’s little in the way of gore effects besides a beheading by laser beam.
 There are some sci-fi touches, however.
 Automation is set in one of those near futures that looks like now except for odd-looking craft in the sky and little worker bots everywhere.
 They’re done quite well.
 The main flashback to Auto’s military days, unfortunately, is full of awful CGI.